 MU114j Jazz Improvisation Basic jazz theory and improvisation, including melody-, scalar-, modal-, and chord-based improvisation.
 Introduction to arranging for jazz groups and interactions between soloists and background musicians; jazz style and performance practices.
 Includes semiprivate instruction and performances in large groups and smaller combos.
 Listening assignments include jazz greats.
 Instrumentalists and vocalists welcome.
 Prerequisite: Ability to sing or play major scales.
 Three credit hours.
 A. THOMAS

-MU116j Introduction to Electronic Music Students will learn basic Musical Instrument Digital Interface (MIDI) and digital audio techniques primarily using the Ableton Live software program in the Colby electronic music studio.
+[MU116] Introduction to the MIDI Studio Students will learn basic Musical Instrument Digital Interface (MIDI) and digital audio techniques primarily using the Ableton Live software program in the Colby electronic music studio.
 Topics include sequencing, synthesis, sampling, and audio processing.
 We will listen to classics of electronic music as well as current works.
 Each week students will create a piece of electronic music that will be played for the entire class.
 Final compositions will be played for an audience.
 Prerequisite: Knowledge of basic musical concepts such as pitch, rhythm, and time signature is assumed.
 Three credit hours.
-A. DE KLERK
+A.

 MU118j African Music An introduction to the music of Africa, an integral and defining aspect of the culture of Africa.
 Hands-on experience with various instruments (e.g., drums, rattles, bells), as well as singing and dancing, to provide important insights into the cultures of Africa.
 Various African music themes will be explored through films and recordings.
 Culminates in a final performance by the class.
 Three credit hours.
 A. BENISSAN